-To counter Iran's regional malign activities by:
+To counter Iran's regional malign activities by

-- maintaining a robust U.S. military presence in the region, including about 35,000 U.S. forces deployed to Persian Gulf state military facilities.
-Such facilities include AI Udeid Air Base in Qatar, the Naval Support Activity facility in Bahrain, AI Dhafra Air Base in the UAE, and Camp Arifjan in Kuwait. - building the capacity of partner governments and supporting their actions against Iran's malign activities - providing sophisticated rocket and missile defense to Israel - providing counterterrorism assistance to partner governments throughout the region.
+- maintaining a robust U.S. military presence in the region, including about 35,000 U.S. forces deployed in Persian Gulf state military facilities such as Al Udeid Air Base in Qatar, the Naval Support Activity facility in Bahrain, Al Dhafra Air Base in the UAE, and Camp Arifjan in Kuwait; - building the capacity of partner governments and supporting their actions against Iran's malign activities; - · providing sophisticated rocket and missile defense to Israel; and - providing counterterrorism assistance to partner governments throughout the region.

-Conditions for Policy Change: To welcome a revised nuclear deal and potential normalization of U.S. relations with Iran if Iran meets stipulated demands including:
+Conditions for Policy Change: To welcome a revised nuclear deal and potential normalization of U.S. relations with Iran if Iran meets stipulated demands including

-- dismantling all nuclear infrastructure - ending development of nuclear-capable ballistic missiles - ends support to terrorist groups and regional armed factions, including Afghan Taliban. - completely withdraws its forces and militias from Syria - releases all U.S. citizens and dual nationals - President Trump has stated a willingness to meet Iran's President Rouhani
+- dismantling all nuclear infrastructure, - ending development of nuclear-capable ballistic missiles, - ending support to terrorist groups and regional armed factions, including Afghan Taliban, - completely withdrawing its forces and militias from Syria, and - releasing all U.S. citizens and dual nationals.

+President Trump has stated a willingness to meet Iran's President Rouhani.